 RAM, also called Random Access Memory, is a form of computer storage unit that allows contained data to be accessed randomly.
-This differs from other storage devices, such as hard disks, CDs, floppies, etc., who read and write data only in a predefined order, varying application loading time depending upon their physical location.
+This differs from other storage devices, such as hard disks, CDs, floppies, etc., which read and write data only in a predefined order, varying application loading time depending upon their physical location.

 Sometimes, the computer may run short on physical memory, probing you to terminate running programs before loading any further.
 Not only is this frustrating, but also alarming for the user who goes on closing down all applications.
 However, that is neither convenient nor, practical.
-Instead, here a few recommended ways to increase memory space and optimize RAM to the fullest.
+Instead, here are a few recommended ways to increase memory space and optimize RAM to the fullest.